kevinsmet/cegeka-kata/stories.md

     3. 'Discarding' a card means that you place it as a new rule.
 The 'canvas' is the space where rules are placed
     4. None of these effects are optional.
 Only for 1 there's a possibility you might not have a valid target player (if you have the biggest palette).

-2. Implement a multi-round game defined in the multi_round_rules file in references
+2. Implement a multi-round gameInitializer defined in the multi_round_rules file in references